Why Slow Networks Are Worse Than Offline

 Operational Impact

+In consumer applications, this failure mode is frustrating.
 In operational contexts — disaster response, field logistics, infrastructure assessment — it can be dangerous.

 Decisions are delayed.
 Workarounds emerge.
 Systems are abandoned at the moment they are most needed.

-Local persistence must precede synchronization.
-Access to local data must not be blocked by network uncertainty.
+BlocNav treats offline as a first-class state, not an exception.
+Local persistence always precedes synchronization.
+Access to local data is never blocked by network uncertainty.

+These constraints are difficult.
+They limit architectural choices and complicate implementation.
 They are also unavoidable if a system is expected to function in non-ideal conditions.

+Deceptive connectivity is not an edge case.
+It is the dominant condition in many real field environments.
 BlocNav exists because this class of failure is both common and preventable — but only if it is acknowledged explicitly.